sharpobject/reload/README.md

 ========================
 reload is a a library to enable live coding in love2d.

-While running your game, you can save a change to a file and see the change take effect in the game immediately.
+While running your game, you can save a change to a lua file and see the change take effect in the game immediately.

 How to use
 -------------------------------